RubixML/ML/README.md

 $estimator = new IsolationForest(500, 0.1, 0.7);
 ```
 ### Isolation Tree
-Isolation Trees separate anomalous samples from dense clusters using an extremely randomized splitting process that isolates outliers into their own nodes. **Note** this Estimator is considered a *weak learner* and is typically only used within the context of an ensemble (such as [Isolation Forest](#isolation-forest)).
+Isolation Trees separate anomalous samples from dense clusters using an extremely randomized splitting process that isolates outliers into their own nodes. *Note* that this Estimator is considered a *weak learner* and is typically only used within the context of an ensemble (such as [Isolation Forest](#isolation-forest)).

 ##### Unsupervised, Probabilistic, Persistable